jabranr/covidonation/README.md

 ## License

 The source code is licensed under the MIT License unless stated otherwise.
-The data is attributed for their relevant sources.
+The data is attributed to their relevant sources.

 ---